itaysegev1/Fitness-Studio--OOP/README.md

     - Thrown when attempting to register a client under 18 years old.

 2. **DuplicateClientException:**
-    - Thrown when trying to register a client who is already registered with the gym or a session.
+    - Thrown when trying to register a client who is already registered with the gym
+    - Thrown when trying to register a client who is already registered to a session.

 3. **InstructorNotQualifiedException:**
     - Thrown when an instructor is not qualified to lead a specific session type.

 4. **ClientNotRegisteredException:**
+    - Thrown when the secretary try to unregister an non-registered client
     - Thrown when a non-registered client attempts to join a session.

 ## Getting Started